Clean Water Act: Dredge and fill permits

 Section 404 requires that a discharger of dredged or fill material obtain a permit, unless the activity is eligible for an exemption.
 Essentially, all discharges affecting the bottom elevation of a jurisdictional water body require a permit from the U.S. Army Corps of Engineers (USACE).
 These permits are an essential part of protecting streams and wetlands, which are often filled by land developers.
-Wetlands are vital to the ecosystem in filtering streams and rivers and providing habitat for wildlife.
+Wetlands are vital to the ecosystem in filtering streams and rivers and providing habitat for wildlife, although the extent to which wetlands may be regulated under the Clean Water Act has been substantially limited by the Supreme Court's ruling in Sackett v.
+Environmental Protection Agency.

 There are two main types of wetlands permits: general permits and individual permits.
 General permits change periodically and cover broad categories of activities, and require the permittee to comply with all stated conditions.
 General permits (such as the "Nationwide Permits") are issued for fill activities that will result in minimal adverse effects to the environment.
 Individual permits are utilized for actions that are not addressed by a general permit, or that do not meet the conditions of a General Permit.
 In addition, individual permits typically require more analysis than do the general permits, and usually require much more time to prepare the application and to process the permit.

 When the USACE processes an application for an Individual Permit, it must issue a public notice describing the proposed action described in the permit application.
 Although the Corps District Engineer makes the decision to grant a permit, the EPA Administrator may veto a permit if it is not reasonable.
 Before making such a decision, however, EPA must consult with the USACE.
 A USACE permit typically expires after five years.

 Mountaintop removal mining requires a section 404 permit when soil and rock from the mining operation is placed in streams and wetlands (commonly called a "valley fill").
 Pollutant discharges from valley fills to streams also requires an NPDES permit.